Top 10 Rated Breadmakers 2014

 Colors: Black, White

-Lending an air of sophistication to the kitchen, this Breadman stainless steel breadmaker creates a variety of delicious homemade bread.
-Equipped with 16 pre-programmed settings, including…
+Lending an air of simplicity to the kitchen, the Breadman TR520 breadmaker is capable of creating a variety of delicious homemade bread.
+There are 8 different pre-programmed settings…read more

 Makes loaves in 3 sizes: 1 lb., 1.5 lbs., 2 lbs.